>Crossover Vs SUV: Which is Better?

 SUVs usually cost more than crossovers due to their more complex construction and the fact there’s less demand.

 Vehicles such as the Range Rover SV and Toyota Hilux are larger and more powerful than many other vehicles on the market but are aimed towards the luxury segment, again increasing the price tag.

 Even after the purchase, SUVs will cost more money to run.
 Their larger engines are less efficient and cost more to tax than a typical crossover.
 They are also typically more expensive to insure.

 Are SUVs safer than Crossovers?

-One of the important factors that lead people to choose SUVs and other larger cars is the perceived safety benefits.
-Whilst it is true that SUVs are statistically safer than smaller cars, are SUVs notably more safe than crossovers?
+One crucial factor that leads people to choose SUVs and other larger cars is the perceived safety benefits.
+While SUVs are statistically safer than smaller cars, are SUVs notably safer than crossovers?

-One benefit of crossovers is their lighter weight which means they have less momentum to stop when braking, and better cornering performance for avoiding obstacles.
+A benefit of crossovers is their lighter weight, which means they have less momentum to stop when braking, and they have better cornering performance for avoiding obstacles.

-The statistics show, however, that you’re more likely to survive a crash the larger the vehicle.
-This is both testaments to the high build quality and ability to incorporate better and more numerous safety features into larger vehicles.
+The statistics show that you’re more likely to survive a crash the larger the vehicle.
+This is a testament to the high build quality and ability to incorporate better and more numerous safety features into larger vehicles.